Feature

 Saving wildlife

-Emily’s efforts soon gathered pace and after joining forces with Etta Lemon and Eliza Phillps, the movement grew in popularity and influence.
+Emily’s efforts soon gathered pace and after joining forces with Etta Lemon and Eliza Phillips, the movement grew in popularity and influence.
 So much so, that in 1904 the society was awarded a Royal Charter, making it the Royal Society for the Protection of Birds.
 Eventually, the 1921 Importation of Plumage (Prohibition) Act was passed, marking the RSPB’s first successful campaign for nature.

 Protecting places for nature